cesartalves/hiatus/README.md

 # Hiatus

+* *noun:*
+  + *a pause or gap in a sequence, series, or process.*
+  + *A temporary gap, pause, break*

 Dead simple circuit breaker pattern implementation.

-For future reference and talks :)
+Currently this is an unambitious project for future reference and talks.
+Thought the pattern was interesting and wanted to give it a shot :)

 --

+## Introduction

+This pattern helps applications which deal with calls to remote services.
+When they're unavailable, it prevents repeated calls which may cause cascading failure.

+Here is a great article about it: https://martinfowler.com/bliki/CircuitBreaker.html

 ## Installation